 Share IDE settings

-JetBrains Rider lets you share your IDE settings between different instances of the product, or among your team members.
-This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to, or enforce the same standards throughout your team.
+JetBrains Rider lets you share your IDE settings between different instances of JetBrains Rider or even between different IntelliJ-based IDE products that you use.
+This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to.

 Sync settings between IDE instances

 On the computer with the IDE instance containing the settings you want to share, sign in to either of the following:

 Your IDE: from the main menu choose Help | Register, choose to activate your license with the JetBrains Account and enter your credentials.